-B. Next MPO Board Meeting
+A. Next MPO Board Meeting

-The MetroPlan Orlando Board meeting was held on December 9, 2020 at 9:00 a.m.
-(NOTE: The board meeting was held as a hybrid meeting with a physical quorum of board members.
-A limited number staff and members of the public were permitted in order to accommodate social distancing.
-Other board members, staff, all presenters, and members of the public joined the meeting virtually on Zoom.)
+The next MetroPlan Orlando Board meeting was scheduled on December 9, 2020, at 9:00 a.m.
+This was a hybrid meeting with a limited number of Board members, staff and members of the public attending the meeting in person in the Board Room and other Board members, staff, members of the public and the presenters joining the meeting virtually on Zoom.